simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 In SMPI, communications are simulated while computations are emulated.
-This means that while computations occur as they would in the real systems, communication calls are intercepted and achived by the simulator.
+This means that while computations occur as they would in the real systems, communication calls are intercepted and achieved by the simulator.

 To start using SMPI, you just need to compile your application with